Health & Care

 Seek medical care if you develop fever, swollen lymph nodes, persistent redness or pus at the wound site, unexplained fatigue, or worsening skin lesions.
 Early treatment with antibiotics can prevent complications.

-Dog Vaccination Schedule PDF: 2024 Complete Guide
+Cat Vaccination Schedule Europe: Your Complete Guide